luisqtr/luisqtr.github.io-old/README.md

 **Luis Quintero**

-Unity Developer of VR apps.
-Researcher in Machine Learning and Immersive Technologies, exploring how to incorporate physiological and movement signals into virtual environments to conduct real-time user analysis that enhance XR solutions in education, healthcare and manufacture.

 ## Execute

 *Windows:* After installing Ruby with DevKit (with the dependencies requested in the MSYS prompt).
 Then install the gems: